rafaelleinio/jenny/README.md

 check for other things such as unnecessary imports and code-complexity.

 You can check Flake 8 and Black by running the following within the project root:
 ```bash
 make checks
 ```

+#### Important:
+The build of your branch will not be accepted in Drone.io if the code is not in conformity with this style.
+So please, check before open a PR.

 ## Release
 TBD

 ## Contributing
 Any contributions are welcome!
 Feel free to open Pull Requests.
+Contributing guidelines are under development.